Lost Planet: Extreme Condition: Development

+In a 2006 interview with Game Informer, developer Keiji Inafune recalled that Capcom wanted to make a game that took advantage of the medium while also feeling cinematic.
+Films such as Starship Troopers, The Thing, and the Alien franchise influenced the direction of the game.
+Inafune in particular noted the idea of fighting alien creatures on a snowy planet was inspired by the Antarctic setting of The Thing.
+The design of the vital suits were loosely inspired by the Japanese works Armored Trooper VOTOMS and Appleseed.
+The usage of mecha in Lost Planet was part of a broader goal to cater to both Japanese and Western audiences.
+Mecha were a common trope in anime and manga, and by 2006, Capcom felt that by 2006 Western audiences had grown accustomed to anime.

 Capcom first introduced Lost Planet on December 10, 2005 at an invite only press conference announcing Jun Takeuchi as both the producer and executive producer, Kenji Oguro as the designer and Shin Kurosawa who wrote the original story.
 At the conference, Capcom announced that they would follow the tradition of basing the main character of their game after a real person.
 Capcom decided to base the main character Wayne after the famous South Korean star, Lee Byung-hun.
+The decision to cast Lee was due to his popularity with Japanese filmgoers.
 To capture the full essence of Lee, Capcom used a program called Face Robot.
 This allowed Capcom to use Lee's basic expressions and translate them to Wayne in the game.
 Capcom had Lee dress up in a recreation of Wayne's attire and then did a full body 3D scan to translate Lee into Wayne using a function called GATOR.
 But instead of using Lee for character animations, the developers did so manually.
 As for environments, Capcom used up to 300,000 to 600,000 polygons in the screen at once for a single battle.
 They then used an XSI program and then manually added in elaborate details.
 One of the main focuses of Lost Planet was to make a game that could be a commercial success in both North America and Japan.